 On November 4, 1883, J.W.
 McMillan and H.H.
 Logan were ordained as elders by Rev. A.G.
 Johnson, the first minister of Acworth Presbyterian Church.

 Acworth Presbyterian Church was used in the 2011 remake of ‘Footloose’ as the Church of Bormont where Dennis Quaid’s character, Reverend Moore, is the minister.
-Carol Allegood, homeownter of the R.L McMillan House, also on the tour, is featured as an extra during one of the church scenes, along with Kim Wigington, Headmaster of Brookwood Christian School, one of Acworth Charm’s Hosts.
+Carol Allegood, homeownter of the R.L McMillan House, is featured as an extra during one of the church scenes, along with Kim Wigington, Headmaster of Brookwood Christian School, one of Acworth Charm’s Hosts.

 1. Acworth Society for Historic Preservation, Inc., p.
 61.